 By Taxi: Taking a taxi from the airport to the tower takes only 20 minutes to reach.

 By Train: You can board the train from the Ataturk Airport Havalimani to Yenikapi followed by another to Sishane leading you to Galata Tower Istanbul which takes approximately an hour.

 By Bus: To reach Galata Tower by bus, you can take Bus Line 87T, which provides convenient access to this Istanbul landmark.
 Simply check the bus schedule and stops to plan your journey efficiently.

-Also Read: Galata Tower History
+Also Read: Best time to visit Galata Tower

 Built thrice in the same place, Hagia Sophia, the place of utmost historical religious importance was built in the long lost times of the Byzantine Empire.
 Known as the Great Church, the place was destroyed in the fires of the 5th century, the place went on several reconstructions.
 Byzantine Emperor Justinian the Great renovated the place to be a Christian Cathedral.
 At the time of the fall of Constantinople, Hagia Sophia was turned into a mosque by Ottoman Sultans.